Average reading time: Over 10 minutes

 digital management of the civil register,

-national identification number, including, for those countries that have opted for it, the rules of use for
+national identification number, including, for those countries that have opted for it, the rules of use for associated biometric databases

 In Algeria, the 2010 law on the implementation of the unique

-legally binding electronic signature and certification marked two major milestones in the advancement of a national eID framework for eCommerce and eGovernment.
+National Identification Number (numéro d'identification nationale) and the February 2015 law on legally binding electronic signature and certification marked two major milestones in the advancement of a national eID framework for eCommerce and eGovernment.

-In their "Myfile" file, for six months a Belgian citizen can consult all transactions performed by State administrative employees who have accessed files using his/her civil register data notarized in the National Population Register - with the exception of exchanges relating to State security (Justice and National Safety).
+In their "Myfile" file, for six months a Belgian citizen can consult all transactions performed by State administrative employees who have accessed files using his/her civil register data notarized in the National Population Register - except exchanges relating to State security (Justice and National Safety).

 The application comprises an

 on-line form enabling the citizen to request an official explanation from the government body that accessed his/her Private Data.

 - the code of the organization that performed the consultation, as attributed by the National Institute of Statistics or by the National Register,

 It should be noted that Estonia has included the right to free Internet access in its

 Often this is done under the auspices of the Prime Minister (or sometimes the Finance Minister), who strategically manages the State's modernization procedure.

-inter-ministerial committee for the "Modernization of Public Services" offers clear benefits.
+A technical or operational inter-ministerial committee for the "Modernization of Public Services" offers clear benefits.

-inter-ministerial technical platform will provide an important link between the various ministries, offering assistance to the different public services concerned, covering in particular the IT operation for the creation, distribution and inspection of the validity of secured documents (also see below, "Basic architecture of an e-Government system").
+inter-ministerial technical platform will provide an important link between the various ministries, offering assistance to the different public services concerned, covering, in particular, the IT operation for the creation, distribution, and inspection of the validity of secured documents (also see below, "Basic architecture of an e-Government system").

 This platform is very often

 In states that sought to establish a strong association between regional and local authorities and the national e-Government procedure, a group of regional representatives has been created in which all the levels supporting the e-Government deployment are represented.

 Austria, have even established their own approach to the marketing and targeting of their services, based on this representative group.
-Because the engagement of the regional level is necessary to guarantee success at a local level and secure grassroots support, it is clearly advantageous to associate them with the foundations of the program in community life.
+Because the engagement of the regional level to shape the digital society to come is necessary to guarantee success at a local level and secure grassroots support, it is clearly advantageous to associate them with the foundations of the program in community life.

 Using as many